I set a goal to do the splits this year.

 What matters is my mental model of how I, Diana, learn to do new things.
 Sometimes impossible seeming things.
 And my real goal is to learn the flaws in this model and update it using the splits as my vehicle.

-Goals are nothing more than wishes.
+Setting and achieving your goals are nothing more than wishes.

 And even if you have a plan for accomplishing your goal, that's not as strong as having a mental model for how you as a person generally achieve goals.